Frequently Asked Questions

 - Statistics & Computer Science – LAS

-Is chemical and biomolecular engineering in the ENG or LAS college?
+Is Chemical Engineering (ChBE) in the ENG or LAS college?

-ChBe is housed within the College of Liberal Arts & Sciences.
+Chemical Engineering is housed within the College of Liberal Arts & Sciences.
 This is just internal structuring of the program and does not speak to the quality nor prominence of the major.
 You will receive an engineering degree even though the major is located in a different college.
-This degree requires completing level 4 of a foreign language (4yrs of the same language).
+This degree only requires completing level 3 of a foreign language which aligns with general education requirements for Grainger Engineering students, even though LAS requires completion through level 4 for other majors.
+ChBE majors are granted full access to all the resources and opportunities offered within the Grainger College of Engineering.

-Is Agricultural and Biological Engineering in the ENG or ACES college?
+Is Agricultural and Biological Engineering (ABE) in the ENG or ACES college?

-ABE is in both the college of Agriculture Consumer & Environmental Sciences and The Grainger College of Engineering.
+ABE is in both the college of Agricultural, Consumer & Environmental Sciences and The Grainger College of Engineering.
 The first 60 credits is in ACES and the last 60 credits is in Grainger COE.
 You will graduate from the Grainger College of Engineering with an engineering degree.
+Transfer students will only have Grainger COE as their home college.
+Thus all ABE majors are granted full access to all the resources and opportunities offered within the Grainger College of Engineering.

-As a engineering undeclared student, am I guaranteed a spot into one of our ENG majors?
+As a engineering undeclared (EU) student, am I guaranteed a spot into one of our ENG majors?

-NOTE – you can NOT declare a CS major if you begin as an Engineering undeclared student.
+NOTE – You can NOT declare the Computer Science major if you begin as an Engineering Undeclared student.
+CS+ blended majors are available for major declarations.

-Will I have to go longer than four years to make up for the time where I do not have a declared major?
+If I am an Engineering Undeclared student, will it take longer than four years to graduate to make up for the time when I did not have a declared major?

 No. You will have the opportunity to take basic level engineering classes while an undeclared student that will introduce you to engineering and help you decide on which major is best for you.
 These classes will go toward your engineering degree.

 How many scholarships do you give out?
 How do I apply for scholarships?